00JCIV00/cova/docs/guides/parsing_analysis/parsing.md

 ```

 ### Parsing Configuration
-The `cova.ParseConfig` allows for 5 customization choices pertaining to how argument tokens are parsed.
+The `cova.ParseConfig` allows for several configurations pertaining to how argument tokens are parsed.